aryan-panja/KhushiyonKiKheti/README.md

 First of all run the frontend by npm run dev

+Secondly go to server/.env , and add your MONGO_URI
+then in terminal ,
+cd server
+npm run dev
-Secondly go cd server and then npm start to run the express server
+to run the express server

 Thirdle to run the flask server go